FERPA and Access to Student Records

 - to personnel within the institution or appropriate officials of the colleges and universities in which the student seeks to enroll;

 - to persons or organizations providing student financial aid;

 - to accrediting agencies carrying out their accreditation function;

 - to persons in compliance with a judicial order or a lawfully issued subpoena (provided that Excelsior will first make a reasonable attempt to notify the student);

 - to organizations conducting studies to develop, validate, and administer predictive tests, to administer student aid programs, or to improve instruction;

 - to authorized representatives of federal or state government agencies for the purpose of audit and evaluation of government programs; and

 - to persons in an emergency, in order to protect the health or safety of students or other persons.

 - to the victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense concerning the final results of a disciplinary hearing with respect to the alleged crime.

-This notice is not intended to be fully explanatory of students’ rights under the Family Educational Rights and Privacy Act.
-Copies of the Excelsior College Compliance Policy and the Family Educational Rights and Privacy Act are available from Excelsior College’s Office of the Registrar.
+This notice is not intended to be fully explanatory of students' rights under the Family Educational Rights and Privacy Act.
+Copies of the Excelsior University Compliance Policy and the Family Educational Rights and Privacy Act are available from Excelsior University's Office of the Registrar.